vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 [/cheatsheet]

-Currently this step must be done manually, calling the "./update-version" scripts from "linux-meta" and "linux-signed" (the addition repositories cloned via `cranky checkout`).
+Currently this step must be done manually, calling the "./update-version" scripts from "linux-meta" and "linux-signed" (the additional repositories cloned via `cranky checkout`).

 Example: